How To Write A Customer Apology Letter

 Apologizing in business in the right way and at the right time can turn a negative into a positive by providing a better customer experience.

-Yes, you can be better off AFTER a mistake is made than you were before the error was committed.
+Yes, your company can be better off AFTER a mistake is made than you were before the error was committed.

-They can deliver the business apology by phone, in person, by email or letter but most importantly, they need to make things right while building on their existing relationship.
+They can deliver a business apology by phone, in person, by email or letter.
+But, more importantly they need to make things right while building on their existing relationship.

 Dear [Customer Name]

-Please accept our sincere apology.
+Please accept my sincere apology.
 We are very sorry to have charged you twice for the same product.

 It was clearly a mistake at our end and not one that we take lightly.
 We can certainly appreciate your shock when seeing double the amount expected on your credit card statement.

 We thank you for bringing this to our attention.
-It will help us improve our operations and services.
-We very much appreciate your business and hope that you will remain a valued customer.
+It will help me to improve our operations and services.
+I very much appreciate your business and hope that you will remain a valued customer.

-If there are any other issues that need to be addressed, please don't hesitate to contact me.
+If there are any other issues that need to be addressed, please don't hesitate to contact me directly.